-18.5.1 Issue Permits: Receive and review applications for zoning approval.
+- 18.5.1 Issue Permits: Receive and review applications for zoning approval.
 All applications for Zoning Permits shall be submitted to the Zoning Administrator who shall issue Zoning Permits, Temporary Zoning Permits, Special Land Use Permits, PUD Permits, Condominium Project Permits and Certificates of Zoning Compliance when all applicable provisions of this Ordinance have been complied with.
 The Zoning Administrator shall attend Planning Commission, Zoning Board of Appeals and such other meetings related to administration of this Ordinance as necessary or when requested.
-The issuance of permits includes the authority to impose any condition authorized by this Ordinance.

-18.5.2 File Applications: The Zoning Administrator shall maintain files of all applications for zoning approval and for all Certificates of Zoning Compliance and shall keep records of all permit approvals and denials.
+The issuance of permits includes the authority to impose any condition authorized by this Ordinance. - 18.5.2 File Applications: The Zoning Administrator shall maintain files of all applications for zoning approval and for all Certificates of Zoning Compliance and shall keep records of all permit approvals and denials.
 Such files and records shall be open to public inspection.
-Copies shall be furnished upon request at a cost established by the County Board of Commissioners.

-18.5.3 Official Copies: The County Clerk shall maintain one official copy of a current Zoning Ordinance and Zoning District Map.

-18.5.4 Inspections: The Zoning Administrator shall make as many inspections of buildings or premises as necessary in order to properly carry out the enforcement of this Ordinance or any permit, approval, or condition of a permit or approval, or order under this Ordinance.
-At a minimum the property shall be inspected upon staking for any building, and prior to occupancy.

-18.5.5 Record of Complaints: The Zoning Administrator shall keep a record of every complaint of a violation of any of the provisions of this Ordinance, such records shall be public record.
+Copies shall be furnished upon request at a cost established by the County Board of Commissioners. - 18.5.3 Official Copies: The County Clerk shall maintain one official copy of a current Zoning Ordinance and Zoning District Map. - 18.5.4 Inspections: The Zoning Administrator may make as many inspections of buildings or premises as necessary in order to properly carry out the enforcement of this Ordinance or any permit, approval, or condition of a permit or approval, or order under this Ordinance. - 18.5.5 Record of Complaints: The Zoning Administrator shall keep a record of every complaint of a violation of any of the provisions of this Ordinance, such records shall be public record. - 18.5.6 Report to Board of Commissioners: On behalf of the Planning Commission, the Zoning Administrator shall report to the Board of Commissioners periodically; and once a year, shall summarize for the period since the last previous report, the number of requests for zoning approval or enforcement, including the number of requests approved, approved with conditions, and denied, by type of request, including, zoning Text Changes, Rezonings, or Conditional Rezonings, Zoning Permits, Special Land Use

-18.5.6 Report to Board of Commissioners: On behalf of the Planning Commission, the Zoning Administrator shall report to the Board of Commissioners periodically; and once a year, shall summarize for the period since the last previous report, the number of requests for zoning approval or enforcement, including the number of requests approved, approved with conditions, and denied, by type of request, including, zoning Text Changes, Rezonings, or Conditional Rezonings, Zoning Permits, Special Land Use Permits, PUD Permits, Condominium Project Permits, Certificates of Zoning Compliance, all minor design modifications, administrative waivers, all complaints of violations, all interpretations made, appeals and variances granted by the Zoning Board of Appeals, all rezoning requests and text changes processed.
+Permits, PUD Permits, Condominium Project Permits, Certificates of Zoning Compliance, all minor design modifications, administrative waivers, all complaints of violations, all interpretations made, appeals and variances granted by the Zoning Board of Appeals, all rezoning requests and text changes processed.
 The Zoning Administrator shall include any recommendations regarding zoning changes or proposed amendments which would improve the content and/or enforcement of the Zoning Ordinance.